132nd-etcher/OPUF18CASBRIEF/README.md

 ### Scheme of movement and manoeuver

-* Phase 1: CAS to shape battlefield in rpreparation of friendly advance
+* Phase 1: CAS to shape battlefield in rpreparation of friendly advance.
-* Phase 2: friendly forces to advance towards JENAH with CAS
+* Phase 2: friendly forces to advance towards JENAH with CAS.
+ * Part of friendly forces will advance and block NW of ECHO;
+ * Rest will push towards JENAH.

 ### CASEVAC